ThoughtWorks-SEA/developer-training/docs/frontend/react-lifecycle.md

 # Lifecycle of react component

-## Cover:
+## Covers

 1. Introduction
-2. Commonly use lifecycle method
+2. Commonly used lifecycle methods

 ## Introduction

-Each class based React component has 11 “lifecycle methods” which you can override to run your own code at particular times in the process.
+Each class based React component has 11 "lifecycle methods" which you can override to run your own code at particular times in the process.

 React's lifecycle hooks